 If you are looking to learn a new hobby on the water, look no further!
 Manhattan Kayak Co. offers online booking and is a great way to choose your adventure with a variety of ways hit the river.
 Located in Hudson River Park, Manhattan Kayak Co has been a favorite to locals alike looking for something different to try as the weather gets warmer.

-Manhattan Kayak Company offers different packages based on what you’re looking for.
+Manhattan Kayak Company offers different packages for kayaking in NYC based on what you’re looking for.
 Whether you want to take lessons on learning the basics or take guided tours around the city, there’s just about something for everyone.

 Check their calendar for their upcoming events and book a trip depending on how you’re feeling.